 1. Compare Numpy And Python List Operation Example.

-- First you should startup jupter notebook web server in a terminal.
+- First, you should startup jupter notebook web server in a terminal with the below command.

 ~$ jupyter notebook

 - Then login to the jupyter notebook website, and create a new jupyter notebook file ( .ipynb).